Howard P. Segal: Early life and education

 Segal attended Franklin & Marshall College, where he completed his B.A. degree in 1970 and was awarded the Zimmerman Graduate Fellowship in History.
 He received his MA and PhD (1975) degrees from Princeton University.
 His doctoral thesis, which became his first book, was titled Technological Utopianism and American Culture, 1830-1940.

 Career

 Segal's early teaching appointments were visiting instructor at Franklin and Marshall College; Taft Postdoctoral Fellow and lecturer, University of Cincinnati; Killam Postdoctoral Fellow and lecturer at Dalhousie University in Halifax, Nova Scotia; Assistant Professor at University of Michigan; and Mellon Faculty Fellow at Harvard University.

 By 1986, he had entered the University of Maine's History Department as an assistant professor and was promoted to associate professor in 1988 and professor in 1992.
+He married Deborah D. Rogers, also a professor at the University of Maine, on 1988.
 He was elected Bird & Bird Professor of History during two periods at the University of Maine, from 1996 to 2005 and 2010 to 2015.
 He was periodically interviewed on radio and television to discuss current events in historical perspective.